 You supply the SQL statement, which is any valid SQL statement, as a String.
-The Identifier you must supply for the async SQL statement is used in the Wait For command and is a case-insensitive ij identifier; it must not be the same as any other identifier for an async statement on the current connection.
-You cannot reference a statement previously prepared and named by the ijPrepare command in this command.
+The Identifier you must supply for the async SQL statement is used in the Wait For command and is a case-insensitive ij identifier.
+An identifier that does not specify a connectionName must not be the same as any other identifier for an async statement on the current connection; an identifier that specifies a connectionName must not be the same as any other identifier for an async statement on the designated connection.
+You cannot reference a statement previously prepared and named by the ij Prepare command in this command.

-ij creates a new thread in the current connection to issue the SQL statement.
+ij creates a new thread in the current or designated connection to issue the SQL statement.
 The separate thread is closed once the statement completes.

 '''

-ij>async aInsert 'INSERT into menu values (''entree'',''chicken'',11)';
+ij> async aInsert 'INSERT into menu values (''entree'',''chicken'',11)';

-ij>INSERT INTO menu VALUES ('dessert','ice cream',3);
+ij> INSERT INTO menu VALUES ('dessert','ice cream',3);

 1 rows inserted/updated/deleted.

-ij>wait for aInsert;
+ij> wait for aInsert;

 1 rows inserted/updated/deleted.

 -- the result of the asynchronous insert

+ij> connect 'jdbc:derby:memory:dummy;create=true;user=john'

+as john_conn;

+ij> create table john_tbl (c int);

+0 rows inserted/updated/deleted

+ij> insert into john_tbl values(1),(2),(3);

+3 rows inserted/updated/deleted

+ij> connect 'jdbc:derby:memory:dummy;user=fred' as fred_conn;

+ij(FRED_CONN)> async john_async @ john_conn 'select from john_tbl';

+ij(FRED_CONN) > wait for john_async @ john_conn;

+C

+1

+2

+3 rows selected

+ij(FRED_CONN)>

 '''